 This sub-section is only for information, and there is no specific task to do.
 It shows how Elgg defends against the XSS attack.
-Elgg does have built-in countermeasures, and we have deactivated and commented out them to make the attack work.
+Elgg does have built-in countermeasures, and we have disabled them to make the attack work.
 Actually, Elgg uses two countermeasures.
-One is a custom built security plugin HTMLawed, which, on activation, validates the user input and removes the tags from the input.
-This specific plugin is registered to the \function filter\tags" in the elgg/engine/lib/input. php file.
+One is a custom built security plugin HTMLawed, which validates the user input and removes the tags from the input.
+We have commented out the invocation of the plugin inside the filter_tags() function in input.php, which is located inside vendor/ elgg/elgg/engine/lib/.
+See the following: